 Inside: Quiet time activities are not only important for your sanity, but they are also very beneficial for toddlers and preschoolers.
-This is especially true if they are in the process of giving up naps and yet still need that down time.
 I’ve put together a collection that is perfect for those much needed calm moments.

 There are moments in every day that we need some quiet time.
 Especially if there are young children in the house.
 This is one of the reasons we love nap time so much!

 But what about when they give up their naps?
 Oh, I remember those days well.
 I didn’t know how I was going to handle a full day without any down time.

 Fortunately, you can still have that moment of calm by giving your children quiet time activities.

 The key is doing a bit of prep work by having these activities ready ahead of time, so there is no waiting involved.

 And if you are looking for more details on how to create quiet moments in your household, scroll down to find my friend Sarah’s Quiet Time Mastery Series.
 You will learn how to get those quiet times so you can get other stuff done, as well as how to create quality time with your children.
 It’s good stuff!

 How to Put Together Quiet Time Activities for Toddlers and Preschoolers